It’s My Party and You’ll Dance If

 Even my 13-year-old already has opinions about his own memorial service.
 He’s a straight shooter who, not surprisingly, has strong language preferences.
 At his event, no one will be allowed to use the term “celebration of life” or any other namby-pamby euphemisms.
 “If anyone uses the term ‘passed away,’” he warns, “it’s gonna be their funeral, too.”

 I understand that these events exist for the mourners, not the dead — and if anyone’s busted up over my demise (Aww!
 You guys!), I want them to get what they came for.
 (Unlike my friend Andy, whose only demand is that his funeral guests listen to Justin Bieber for an hour “because I won’t be there, and I think it would be funny.”)
 But I’d like for my friends and family to know that if I can’t be there with them anymore, at least I tried to envelop them in my favorite things while they’re stuck being sad.

 There will be dancing.
 To something funky.
 A flash mob is not out of the question.
 There must be scrumptious comfort food (“Prepare yourself, you know it’s a must.
 Got to have a friend in cheeses …”).
 I’d love a couple of therapy dogs for snuggling.
-Or a temporary tattoo station with antique typewriter tats.
+Or a temporary tattoo station with Sak Yant tattoos and with antique typewriter tats.
 And a table with all of my jewelry dumped on it and a sign that says, “Free!
 Take one!”

 No clergy.
 No saying kind things that aren’t true.
 And no quoting Michael Scott from The Office (kids, I’m looking at you).
 Just favorite stories, a skirting-inappropriate amount of laughter, and, for dramatic flair, a spin of The Cars’ “Bye Bye Love” in closing.